msimonborg/allowable/README.md

 ## Platform support

-This gem should work with Ruby >= 2.0.0, however at the moment it is only tested for Ruby >= 2.2.2
+The core module should work with all rubies, however at the moment it is only tested for MRI Ruby >= 2.2.2 and JRuby 9.1.6.0

+The Rails plugin is currently being tested only with Rails 5.1.2.
+Rails >= 4.2.0 should not experience any issues.

 Tested against:
 * MRI 2.2.2